Little Snows Make Olympic Debut

 By mid afternoon only the whitened cars, grass and trees will show the effects from the morning fluttering snowfall.

 After an afternoon-evening break, the next round of light snow will arrive late Saturday night into Sunday morning.
-This time there is a better chance of a light deposit of snow and slick roads for areas to the north including most of Southern Ohio and Central WV.
+With this snow, there is a better chance of a light coverning and slick roads for areas to the north including most of Southern Ohio and Central WV.

 The snow pipeline is likely to turn on again Sunday night into Monday when a third light snowfall looks to arrive in time to slow down the drive to work and perhaps alter the school schedule.